 You might like to go solar as soon as you see the anti-Christ in the first half of the trib.
 I think that's a good plan.
 If you start three years before the skincode arrives, you'll be experienced in solar power for when you need to be, and your batteries should easily live until the end of the 1260 days.
 There are short-life and long-life batteries; the longer they live, the more they cost.
 If you buy seven years ahead of the rapture, buy for a 10 or 12 year duration so that you can abuse them a little without their dying before the seven years are up.

-'m sure that power tools do not use the same wattage at all times.
-For example, my 20-amp saw does not always use 20 amps (= about 2400 watts); it might use a few hundred watts when running freely on no material; 1,000 watts when cutting thin plywood; and 1,200 watts when cutting 2 x 4s.
-Or, the harder you push the saw, the more power it will use...meaning, on the up-side, that if your inverter can't generally handle a certain tool, you may be able to use the tool more lightly and get away with it...if the inverter's breaker is not tripped when turning the tool on.
-My 20-amp saw does not trip the breaker to the 3524.
+Power tools do not use the same wattage at all times.
+For example, my 20-amp saw does not always use 20 amps (= about 2400 watts); it might use a few hundred watts when running freely on no material; 1,000 watts when cutting plywood; and 1,500 watts when cutting 2 x 4s (I've never measured, but you get the point).
+If in the trib your inverter's breaker shuts off while cutting, try cutting slower.
+If starting the saw shuts the breaker off half the times, don't shut the saw off between cuts.